scimusmn/jts-0504-spacecraft/README.md

 TODO: Define how to find this.

-### English/French Mode (Optional)
+### EFrench Mode (Optional)
 The application defaults to using English/Spanish.
-To switch to English/French, add or edit the `secondaryLanguage` setting a the value of `fr`:
+To use English/French, add or edit a `secondaryLanguage` setting with a the value of `fr`:
 ```xml
 <setting id="secondaryLanguage" value="fr" />
 ```